 Recovery is not just stopping a behavior.
 It is building a life where the behavior is no longer needed.
 The first weeks can feel powered by motivation and relief, but lasting recovery comes from a concrete plan for the ordinary days, the stressful ones, and the moments when the old urge returns.

-Relapse Is a Process, Not a Single Moment
+Is Relapse a Process or a Single Moment?

 Long before a person picks up a drink or returns to a behavior, there are usually warning signs.
 Researchers often describe three stages: